dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](photos/space.jpeg)

-The LED panel comes with a power adapter, into which you wire up a plug.
+The LED panel comes with a power adapter, into which you need to wire up a plug.

 ⚠️ ⚡ Mains voltage is involved!